chanzuckerberg/napari-segmentation-workshop/content/workflow/cellpose-parameters.md

 To run 3D processing, check **“process stack as 3D”**.

 If the 3D segmentation is not working well and there is inhomogeneity in Z, try **stitching masks** using the **“stitch threshold slices”** option instead of checking process stack as 3D.
-In this setting, cellpose will create masks in 2D on each XY slice and then stitch them across slices if the IoU between the mask on the current slice and the next slice is greater than or equal to the stitch threshold slices.
+In this setting, cellpose will create masks in 2D on each XY slice and then stitch them across slices if the intersection over union (IoU) between the mask on the current slice and the next slice is greater than or equal to the stitch threshold slices.

 ### Clear previous results: